Sport in Papua New Guinea

 Other popular sports include most football codes (like Australian rules football, soccer and rugby union) cricket, volleyball, softball, netball, and basketball.
 Other Olympic sports are also gaining popularity, such as boxing and weightlifting.

 Rugby league

 Rugby league is the most popular sport in Papua New Guinea.
 Rugby league also holds the title as the national sport.
 About 50% of the population under-20 play rugby league.
 Since 2010, the sport has been a mandatory part of the curriculum in all schools in Papua New Guinea.

 In a nation where communities are far apart and many people live at a minimal subsistence level, rugby league has been described as a replacement for tribal warfare, as a way of explaining the local enthusiasm for the game (a matter of life and death).
 Port Moresby Governor Powes Parkop has described the role rugby league plays in bonding the nation's 800 disparate tribes and reducing crime, citing its "ability to impact positively on all walks of life in PNG".

-The annual Australian State of Origin matches are the most watched sporting event of the year.